Faculty Frequently Asked Questions (FAQ) - Academic Affairs Office

 On the Newark campus, there are two staff lounges located on the second floor.
 One is located in Wing 3 (Room NC2310) and the second one is located in Wing 4 (Room NC2408).
 The staff lounges are equipped with a refrigerator, microwave, sink, and cupboards.
 A key is required to access each of these locations and can be requested through your Dean's office.
 In addition to the break rooms, café tables are located in the first floor main lobby.

 Q. How do I get one of those lockers in the faculty break room?

-Check with Human Resources (Room 1203A, Building 1, second floor, Fremont campus).
+Check with Human Resources (Building 19, Fremont campus).
 Lockers are issued on a first come-first serve basis.